 Writing, MFA

-The graduate program in Writing MFA consists of several core classes and seminars taken over four semesters (two years), with the goal of producing a final manuscript, performance, or collaborative event.
+The graduate program in Writing consists of several core classes and seminars taken over four semesters (two years), with the goal of producing a final manuscript, performance, or collaborative event.
+Notable features of the Pratt MFA in Writing include:

-- the Writing Studio, a weekly collective interdisciplinary critique forum inclusive of all students, faculty, and guest faculty
+- The Writing Studio, a weekly collective interdisciplinary critique forum inclusive of all students, faculty, and guest faculty;

-- one-to-one guided mentorships with faculty members
+- One-to-one guided mentorships with faculty members;

-- guided fieldwork residencies invite students to carry out an ongoing creative residency in collaboration with an outside social, cultural, and literary institution, community, organization, archive, or activist group;
+- Guided fieldwork residencies invite students to carry out an ongoing creative residency in collaboration with an outside social, cultural, and literary institution, community, organization, archive, or activist group;

 - Special Topics seminars in literature, media studies, performance, translation, small press, and experimental writing traditions;